 We have been providing specialist care and support for people with epilepsy since 1997 and are one of the UK’s leading community-based providers in this area.
 We provide access to 24-hour waking care; ensuring around-the-clock safe environment.

-Our in-house medical team includes both a doctor and nurses who are specialists in epilepsy.
-All of our staff receive two full days training in the condition so that we can provide effective and responsive support.
+Our clinical team deliver two full days training in Epilepsy to all staff so that we can provide effective and responsive support.
 Crucially, staff also receive training in understanding and administering emergency medication, something highly unusual in care provision.
 These medications are used to treat prolonged and clustered seizures and our ability to administer them, on site, means the people we support are often able to avoid emergency visits to A&E.

 We offer free training in epilepsy awareness to care managers.
 Providing insight into the complexities faced by people with this condition and the support they need.
 For more information click here.